Terrorist Financing Convention

 The Terrorist Financing Convention (formally, the International Convention for the Suppression of the Financing of Terrorism) is a 1999 United Nations treaty designed to criminalize acts of financing acts of terrorism.
 The convention also seeks to promote police and judicial co-operation to prevent, investigate and punish the financing of such acts.
+The Convention was negotiated following the 1996 UNGA Resolution 51/210 and a G-8 counter-terrorism initiative, and adopted by consensus by the UN General Assembly as Resolution 54/109 on 9 December 1999 at its fourth session.
 As of October 2018, the treaty has been ratified by 188 states; in terms of universality, it is therefore one of the most successful anti-terrorism treaties in history.